AntoineAndre/aruco_video_homography/README.md

 _Consider this script as the level 0 of the 3D incrustation_

+**Note that the script needs the libraries numpy, openCV and aruco to work correctly.**

 ## Markers generation

 The ArUco markers can be generated from this short script :